-I wonder if Prince is sending him a card?
-I’ve read that they aren’t exactly close, some troubles because of Cecil’s treatment of Prince’s mother.
+Is Prince sending him a card?
+I’ve read that they aren’t exactly close and have some troubles because of Cecil’s treatment of Prince’s mother.
 Cecil was a similar player to Prince, both big slugger types.
 Prince was the better player, but Cecil wasn’t bad himself.

 Next, he went to the Yankees from Detroit, then the Angels and Cleveland for his last season at 34.
 Saying he was a big man doesn’t do him justice.
 He was pretty round, more or less the same build as Prince.

-He was never a high average hitter topping out at .277 in 1990.
-His career average was .255, but when he did hit, he hit the ball a mile.
+He was never a high-average hitter, topping out at .277 in 1990.
+His career average was .255, but he hit the ball a mile when he did hit.
 He finished with 319 homers in his career.
 He would take a walk when offered on and had a decent on base, but his job was to drive in runs, and he did that well.
 He had five seasons of over 100 RBIs and, from 1990 to 1993, drove in 132, 133, 124, and 117.

 For the Jays, well, he came up at the wrong time.
 He wasn’t the player Fred McGriff was, and his size and lack of conditioning didn’t endear him to the team.
 But the Tigers could overlook that and got a heck of a player for seven years.

 The Jays signed him as a free agent and made him a reliever in 1993.
 In our second World Series season, Danny was an essential part of our bullpen, going 7-6 with a 3.12 ERA in 44 games.
 He pitched 5 shutout innings in our ALCS win over the White Sox.
-He did have a rough outing in game 6 of the World Series against the Phillies, being part of a 5 run Phillies 7th innings that put the Phillies up 6-5.
-But that just set things up for Joe Carter to hit the most significant home run in Jays’ history, so we can forgive him.
+He did have a rough outing in game 6 of the World Series against the Phillies, being part of a 5-run Phillies 7th innings that put the Phillies up 6-5.
+But that just set things up for Joe Carter to hit Jays’ most significant home run, so we can forgive him.

-Danny’s arm troubles reappeared the next two seasons, and he wasn’t as good.
-So 1995 was his last season in the majors.
-He has worked as a minor league manager and pitching coach after his retirement.
+Danny’s arm troubles reappeared in the next two seasons, and he wasn’t as good.
+So, 1995 was his last season in the majors.
+After his retirement, he has worked as a minor league manager and pitching coach.